TelenorStartIoT/tutorials/01-fipy-coap/README.md

 You are now finished registering your thing in MIC, and you can start working with the dev-kit again.

-## 5. Flash FiPy for NB-IoT or Update the LTE-M Firmware
+## 5. Flash FiPy modem for NB-IoT or Update the LTE-M Firmware

 **NB:** This step is only necessary if you are going to use the NB-IoT network.
 If you plan to use the LTE-M network this step is voluntary.